This class has reached capacity. If you are interested in being added to a waitlist please email me. firstname.lastname@example.org

 Don’t worry!
 You won’t stop thinking completely.
 But your thoughts won’t be in control anymore.
 Instead of the tyranny of thoughts, a deeper, more peaceful reality will start to grow inside you.

-What you experience as real: We discover that real does not mean the thoughts that dance through our heads.
+What you experience as real: We discover that really does not mean the thoughts that dance through our heads.
 We discover a reality that is loving, intuitive and peaceful.
 As we keep practicing, we begin to see both ways—the same old thoughts and also a new, tender, powerful reality.

 Presenters: Jean Gendreau and Holly Brodt